hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 ## Take-away

 Four to five orders of magnitude separate the cheapest option from the most expensive one, for the same job on the same machine.
-If you take one thing from this, take reaching for a language model by default is a real decision with a real bill attached.
+If you take one thing from this, take reaching for a language model by default as a real decision comes with a real bill attached.

 But the more useful finding sits in the middle of the table.
 DistilBERT is a 67-million-parameter model fine-tuned for exactly this task, and it landed within about four accuracy points of a 3-billion-parameter LLM